Information about the Tocilizumab (Actemra®) Shortage

 How long is the shortage expected to last?

-The supply of all tocilizumab products is expected to remain limited until January 2022.
+The supply of all tocilizumab products is expected to remain limited until the first quarter of 2022.

 Which products are affected by the shortage?